-How to Stop an IRS Tax Levy
+How to Stop an IRS Tax Levy in the Twin Cities

 Of all the creditors or companies you might owe money to, the Internal Revenue Service can be the least forgiving about debt.
 If you don’t pay your taxes, the IRS will levy and take possession of your property, including cash accounts, wages, and real and personal property.
 The IRS will sell non- liquid assets to raise funds to satisfy the debt you owe.